Published by Carl Hedinger. Last Updated on November 22, 2023.

 Ready to Explore Henry River Mill Village?

 A visit to Henry River Mill Village will take you back to the time when textiles dominated North Carolina on so many levels.
-This crucial industry played a significant part in this state’s transition from an agrarian lifestyle to an industrial lifestyle.
+This crucial industry played a significant part in this state’s transition from agrarian to industrial lifestyles.

 Having a place like this to highlight that is something we should all get behind.
 We’re grateful to the Reyes family for preserving this place and its stories.